 Letters of Recommendation

-Letters of recommendation are given considerable attention.
+Three letters of recommendation are given considerable attention.
 We put particular weight on letters from people who have previously recommended students who have done well in our program.

 Coursework and Employment Experience

 We only admit students who have prior training in economics and quantitative methods.
-At the very minimum, a student should have taken intermediate level micro-economics and macro-economics courses and a year of calculus.
+At the very minimum, a student must have taken intermediate level micro-economics and macro-economics courses and a year of calculus.
 Successful applicants have usually taken courses in linear algebra, statistics, econometrics and a significant number of undergraduate economics courses at the intermediate and upper level.
 Students need to have completed a course in real and functional analysis equivalent to Berkeley’s Math 104 before being allowed to take the graduate microeconomics theory sequence at Berkeley.
 We highly recommend taking such a course before arriving at Berkeley.
 If you have taken a real analysis course in another university, please upload the syllabus with your application.

 We may make exceptions for students who do not meet these guidelines if they have other characteristics or experiences that we believe are important, such as professional experience or graduate training in fields relevant to the core research interests of the department, yet academic preparation is an excellent predictor of success in our graduate program.

 We encourage applications from other countries.
-In previous years, international students have comprised at least one quarter of the entering class each fall.
+In previous years, international students have comprised at least one-quarter of the entering class each fall.